What is AIP? The Definitive Guide

 One Last Thing: Emotional Considerations

-You may find yourself going through a grieving process, not only about your experience with autoimmune disease, but also now with the steps required to heal.
+The process of changing diet and lifestyle to make health the number one priority comes with more than a few emotions to work through.
+Some people find themselves going through a grieving process, not only about their experience with autoimmune disease, but also now with the steps required to heal.
 The grieving process might include denial, anger, fear, and sadness.
-You might have challenges around social adjustments and sometimes in the same way relationships can be strained by chronic illness, they can be strained by such an intensive healing protocol.
+Others have challenges around social adjustments and sometimes in the same way relationships can be strained by chronic illness, they can be strained by such an intensive healing protocol.
 Some might find there is a lot of struggle around letting go of certain foods, while others might realize they’ve fallen into a need for flawlessness around food.
 (If you think your patterns are leaning toward disordered eating, it’s important to get the right kind of help so that you can use AIP as it was intended and not allow it to just become another burden on your heart and mind.)

 Professional Support